-Recovery workouts, done correctly, can also safeguard against new injuries.
+Recovery workouts, done correctly, can also prevent new injuries.
 Sports-related discomfort often results when your joints are subtly misaligned due to habit, past injuries, and hours spent sitting in front of computers and televisions.
 The harder and more frequently you stress these poorly aligned joints, the more achy and out-of-whack they become.
 So even if you’re pain-free, improving your posture and alignment will sharpen your form and help avoid needless stresses to the body, regardless of your athletic endeavors or leisure-time activities.

-The following recovery workout uses exercises drawn from the Egoscue Method — a system of corrective movements designed to address common misalignments, improve posture and relieve chronic pain.
-It doesn’t take long to execute (20 minutes at most), but you’ll sit, stand and move more comfortably when you’re done.
+The following recovery workout uses exercises drawn from the Egoscue Method — a system of corrective movements designed to address common misalignments, improve posture, and relieve chronic pain.
+It takes only 15 minutes or so, but you’ll sit, stand, and move more comfortably when you’re done.

-The workout below doesn’t require equipment and probably won’t even make you sweat, so it’s perfect after a period of intense exercise, on an off day or anytime you need a break from extra-rigorous movement.
-In the gym, you can use the moves as a warm-up or a cooldown, or as filler exercises between sets of more-challenging exercises.
+The following workout doesn’t require equipment and probably won’t even make you sweat, so it’s perfect after a period of intense exercise, on an off day, or anytime you need a break from extra-rigorous movement.
+In the club or gym, you can use the moves as a warm-up or a cool-down, or as filler exercises between sets of more-challenging exercises.

 1. Standing Elbow Curls

 - Stand with your back against a wall.
-With hands in loose fists and your thumbs extended downward, place the knuckles of both hands against your temples.
+With hands in loose fists and thumbs pointing downward, place the knuckles of both hands against your temples.
 Spread your elbows wide, touching the wall if possible.

 2. Sitting Cats and Dogs

-Purpose: Teaches proper forward- and backward-bending mechanics throughout the entire spine and pelvis.
+Teaches proper forward- and backward-bending mechanics throughout the entire spine and pelvis.